sait-lab/learn-git/git-basics.md

 #### Checking out Tags

-If you want to view the versions of files a tag is pointing to, you can do a `git checkout` of that tag, although this puts your repository in “detached HEAD” state, which has some ill side effects:
+If you want to view the versions of files a tag is pointing to, you can do a `git checkout` of that tag, although this puts your repository in "detached HEAD" state, which has some ill side effects:

 ```console
 $ git checkout v1.1
 ```

-In “detached HEAD” state, if you make changes and then create a commit, the tag will stay the same, but your new commit won’t belong to any branch and will be unreachable, except by the exact commit hash.
+In "detached HEAD" state, if you make changes and then create a commit, the tag will stay the same, but your new commit won’t belong to any branch and will be unreachable, except by the exact commit hash.
 Thus, if you need to make changes — say you’re fixing a bug on an older version, for instance — you will generally want to create a branch:

 ```console
 $ git checkout -b version2 v2.0.0